Fall 2016 Enrollment

 Accounting, Art and Design, Biology, Business Administration, Chemistry, Communication, Communication Sciences and Disorders, Computer Science, Criminal Justice, Education, English, History, International Studies, Liberal Studies, Music, Mathematics, Natural Science, Nursing, Philosophy, Political Science, Professional Studies, Psychology, Religious Studies, Social Science, Secondary Education, Sociology , Spanish

-Saint Xavier University is accredited by the Higher Learning Commission; nationally accredited programs include business, education, music, nursing and speech-language pathology.
+Saint Xavier University is accredited by the Higher Learning Commission; nationally accredited programs include business, education, music, nursing, and speech-language pathology.
 Saint Xavier has also received high national rankings for business and nursing programs.

 Study abroad options for SXU students are expanding.
-The Center for International Education can help students make it part of their undergraduate experience, whether for a few weeks, a semester or a full year.
+The Center for International Education can help students make diversity and global perspectives part of their undergraduate experience, whether that be for a few weeks, a semester, or a full year.
 Since 2004, SXU students have participated in some 30 different programs at colleges and universities in 14 nations, including Argentina, Ireland, Japan, Russia, South Africa, and Spain.
 Saint Xavier also offers short-term, faculty-led courses abroad; some locations include: China, Croatia, England, Ireland, and Italy.

 Saint Xavier is particularly dedicated to serving its community through the Mercy mission of service, including the S.T.A.T. program and the Mercy Volunteer Corps.
 Developed in 2008, students in S.T.A.T.
-(Service Through Action Team) have come together to make nearly 5,000 lunches for distribution to food pantries, ministries, charities and schools.
-Students also have been called to serve in the Mercy Volunteer Corps, which helps people who are economically poor or marginalized.
-Volunteers commit to compassionate service, simple lifestyle in community and spiritual growth.
+(Service Through Action Team) have come together to make nearly 5,000 lunches for distribution to food pantries, ministries, charities, and schools.
+Students have also been called to serve in the Mercy Volunteer Corps, which helps people who are economically poor or otherwise socially marginalized.
+Volunteers commit to compassionate service, simple lifestyles, and spiritual growth.
 Additionally, Campus Ministry offers a week-long service trip for students to serve communities both regionally and internationally.

 |International Student Organization|